AkshatSh/DPD/docs/blog_8.md

 One of the comments on my [last blog post](blog_7.md), was `does snorkel expect the +/- functions for a given word to be consistent with each other? (e.g., if the + function returns positive, then the corresponding - one should return void)`.

 * Snorkel assumes no relation between two labeling functions.
 Labeling functions disagree quite often, and they help snorkel learn.
-Predicting VOID for a label for a function, is mostly there to help convery uncertainty in the labeling function.
+Predicting VOID for a label of a function, is mostly there to help convery uncertainty in the labeling function.

-## Continuing work on the Active Learning Environment
+## Continuing Work on the Active Learning Environment

 During the past week, the main thing I have been focusing on is experimenting with ways to improve the F1 performance given the current pipeline.
 I will go into the details of various things I have tried, am trying, and where I plan to go with the final weeks coming up.